 Here you can find information from the Tax Administration (external website) about what you must do if you want to work in Norway after being granted collective protection.

-Emergency accommodation is a type of accommodation for asylum seekers used when many asylum seekers arrive at the same time.
-This type of accommodation has a simple standard but will ensure your basic needs.
+Emergency accommodation is made available when many asylum seekers arrive at the same time.
+It is of a modest standard and intended to meet your basic needs.

-The people who work in the emergency accommodation will give you practical information about settlement, leisure activities, health care and services in the local community.
+The emergency accommodation personnel can provide practical information about settlement, leisure activities, health care and services in the local community.

 Ласкаво просимо в центр термінового розміщення (ukrainsk) (pdf, 253 kB)